shaunthom/Football_Analytics_Mobile_App/README.md

 ![timeline page](https://github.com/shaunthom/Football_Analytics_Mobile_App/assets/134566032/9634eee5-25c5-4274-b49b-490b09a8cbc8)

-Assets

-These are the visual elements like pictures used in the app, which can be found in:

-pngs: Various images for the app.

 ## Results

 It can generate almost all the stats and tendencies  from HUDL and in real-time (just need proper verbal comments).
 Some qualitative information include top K good/bad OffenseDefense formations and matchups.
 It can also generate predictions, recommendations and much more!
 In short, it is as powerful as you expect AI to be (i.e. infinity)!